koymoser/Projects/README.md

-# Baseball Stats Correlation Matrix
+# Baseball Stats Correlation Matrix Heatmap
 Shows the correlation between a number of statistics, which can be useful to see the relationship between each one.

 ## Description